Picton man convicted of animal cruelty receives 10-year ban on owning animals

-FOR IMMEDIATE RELEASE - St. Thomas, ON (January 19, 2018) – A 54-year-old St. Thomas man has been convicted of animal cruelty under the Ontario SPCA Act following an investigation into the neglect of dogs in his care.
+IMMEDIATE RELEASE - Picton, ON (May 15, 2017) – A 27-year-old man from Picton, ON has been sentenced to a 10-year ban on owning animals after being convicted of animal cruelty under the Ontario SPCA Act as a result of an investigation into the treatment of a dog in his care.

-“There is no excuse for failing to provide the necessary care for your animals,” says Carol Vanderheide, Regional Inspector, Ontario SPCA.
-“If your animal has a health issue, you need to seek advice from a veterinarian to ensure the animal receives appropriate medical attention.
-If you find yourself in a position where you can no longer care for your animals, please contact your local Ontario SPCA Animal Centre or Humane Society to discuss your options.
+“There is no excuse when it comes to failing to care for your animals,” says Bonnie Bishop, Senior Inspector, Ontario SPCA.
+“If you find yourself in a position where you are unable to care for your animals, contact your local animal centre or humane society to discuss your options.”

-To report animal cruelty, call the Ontario SPCA’s province-wide dispatch centre at 310-SPCA (7722).
+To report animal cruelty or neglect, call the Ontario SPCA’s province-wide dispatch centre at 310-SPCA.

 Ontario SPCA and Humane Society: